WHERE WE WORK

 Apoi Creek Forests

-The area known as Edumanom was since proposed as a forest reserve but essentially is used and managed as community forest land.
+The area known as Edumanom was since proposed as a national park but essentially is used and managed as community forest land.
 The site is about 87km2 of mostly swamp forests containing relict populations of Nigerian-Cameroon chimpanzee, Sclater’s guenon amongst other important primates species.
 The area overlaps both Ogbia and Nembe Local Government Areas in Bayelsa State and includes patches of forests utilized by the Emago-Kugbo community in Rivers State.
+Our Director worked in the site studying chimpanzee populations from 2013 – 2017.
+In 2024, we were invited by two of the communities with claims to this forest to replicate the community-based conservation model in the site.
+We are still reviewing this request and discussing the modalities with all stakeholders considering the proposed national park management status of the area.

 Idanre Forest Cluster

 The Idanre forest cluster covering an area of 2159.2sqkm is ecologically located within the unique Nigerian lowland forest ecoregion, which is part of the Guinea-Congolean moist forest zone and has been identified as biologically important as one of the last two remaining forest blocks in south-western Nigeria of high conservation importance.
 The forest cluster is made up of five forest reserves namely Idanre, Akure-Ofosu, Ala, Owo, Onisheri, Otu, Irele forest reserves in Ondo State including Ohosu forest reserve in Edo State.The Idanre forest cluster is equally one of three remnant areas that habours of forest elephants in southwestern Nigeria including the Okomu National Park and Omo forest cluster.
 Some other mammals confirmed in this forest cluster are diurnal primates such as the Nigerian white throated monkey (Cercopithecus erythogaster pococki), the Nigerian putty nosed monkey (Cercopithecus nictitans insolitis), Mona monkey (Cercopithecus mona) and the red-capped mangabey (Cercocebus torquatus).
-Other wildlife resident in these forests include forest buffalo (Synerus caffer nanus), red river hog (Potamochoerus porcus), Maxwell’s duiker (Cephalophus maxwelli), sitatunga (Tragelaphus spekei), bushbuck (Tragelaphus scriptus), African civet (Civettictis civetta), Rock hyrax (Procavia spp.), Cuisimanse (Crossarchus ssp) and Western tree hyrax (Dendrohyrax dorsalis) and African tree pangolin amongst others
+Other wildlife resident in these forests include forest buffalo (Synerus caffer nanus), red river hog (Potamochoerus porcus), Maxwell’s duiker (Cephalophus maxwelli), sitatunga (Tragelaphus spekei), bushbuck (Tragelaphus scriptus), African civet (Civettictis civetta), Rock hyrax (Procavia spp.), Cuisimanse (Crossarchus ssp) and Western tree hyrax (Dendrohyrax dorsalis) and African tree pangolin amongst others.
+The Idanre cluster is a historical project site as our activities in this site have been scaled down over time following the apathy of the state government to implement proposed conservation solutions.

-As part of our Ocean Stewardship Programme, Foropa Community in Southern Ijaw Local Government Area of Bayelsa is the first community of our intervention.
-This coastal community is in a region deeply intertwined with the ocean that surround it.
-The marine life in this area is not only a crucial part of the ecosystem but also a vital aspect of the local economy and culture.
-Fishing is a way of life here, with generations of families relying on the bountiful waters for their livelihood.
-However, the community has faced significant challenges due to environmental issues, particularly oil spills which have had devastating effects on both the marine ecosystem and the people who depend on it.
-The people on the other hand, capture marine animals that have high conservation value due to a lack of conservation awareness and also as a result of the decline in fish stocks in their fishing grounds.
-The marine life, from the mangroves to the open sea, remains a testament to the natural beauty and biodiversity of the Niger Delta, despite the adversities it faces.
-Our work in Foropa began in 2024
+As part of our interventions in coastal forests and marine environment.
+We are now working in 6 communities from Foropa to Kulama in Southern Ijaw Local Government Area of Bayelsa.
+These coastal communities are in a region deeply intertwined with the ocean that surround it.
+Fishing is a way of life here, with generations of families relying on the mangrove swamps, coastal barrier islands, coral reefs for their livelihood.
+However, the communities face significant challenges due to environmental issues, particularly oil spills which have had devastating effects on both wildlife and the people who depend on it.
+The people on the other lack the conservation awareness and management skills to best utilize their natural resources.
+However, the scenery from the mangrove swamps to the open sea, remains a testament to the natural beauty and biodiversity of the Niger Delta, despite the adversities it faces.